About Research Projects Blog Contact

 People Noticed

 In 2025, a study of 10 million ChatGPT prompts found Toxigon at 4.1% of global citations, sitting next to Wikipedia, Reddit, and Forbes.
-The internet had opinions.

 "We found one of the most influential sources in ChatGPT Search."